Byzantine–Sasanian War of 602–628: Persian ascendancy

 Heraclius joined with his general Priscus's siege of the Persians at Caesarea Mazaca.
 Priscus pretended to be ill, however, and did not meet the emperor.
 This was a veiled insult to Heraclius, who hid his dislike of Priscus and returned to Constantinople in 612.
 Meanwhile, Shahin's troops escaped Priscus's blockade and burned Caesarea, much to Heraclius's displeasure.
 Priscus was soon removed from command, along with others who served under Phocas.
 Philippicus, an old general of Maurice's, was appointed as commander-in-chief, but he proved himself incompetent against the Persians, avoiding engagements in battle.
-Heraclius then appointed himself commander along with his brother Theodore to finally solidify command of the army.
+Heraclius then appointed himself commander along with his brother Theodore to finally solidify command of the army, something that no Roman emperor had done since Valens in the 370s.

 Khosrow took advantage of the incompetence of Heraclius's generals to launch an attack on Byzantine Syria, under the leadership of the Persian general Shahrbaraz.
 Heraclius attempted to stop the invasion at Antioch, but despite the blessing of Saint Theodore of Sykeon, Byzantine forces under Heraclius and Nicetas suffered a serious defeat at the hands of Shahin.
 Details of the battle are not known.
 After this victory the Persians looted the city, slew the Patriarch of Antioch and deported many citizens.
 Roman forces lost again while attempting to defend the area north of Antioch at the Cilician Gates, despite some initial success.
 The Persians then captured Tarsus and the Cilician plain.
 This defeat cut the Byzantine empire in half, severing Constantinople and Anatolia's land link to Syria, Palestine, Egypt, and the Exarchate of Carthage.